 The big test of whether this was a good investment is the question prefixed with the ever-powerful hindsight: Knowing what I now know. i.e. Knowing what I now know would I make the same decision?
 Yes.

 My business spent $40k+ over the next 18+ months on this coach.
 Every hour added value.
 Every hour I spent preparing for a coaching session added value.
-I learned invaluable lessons, but more to the point that effort yielded more revenue and more profit, so after the $40k had been paid I had significantly more money in the business and in my pocket.
+I learned invaluable lessons.
+All those lessons, hours and effort yielded more revenue and more profit, so after the $40k had been paid, I had significantly more money in the business and in my pocket.

 Clarity & Accountability.

 Like most small business owners (in 2011) I was flat out dealing with the day-to-day issues.
 I soon learned to ring-fence time away from operations, and into management.
-You can't suddenly just spend all your time "working on the business" but with a coach helping you transition and improve what you spend your time on you learn to see it from a new perspective.
+I couldn't suddenly just spend all my time "working on the business" but with a coach helping me transition and improve what I spent I learnt to see it from a new perspective.